Feeling Out of Control Around Food? Here’s Why

 For trauma survivors, the concept of permitting yourself to eat foods can feel really fraught.
 “Enjoyment” may bring up some really conflicting thoughts to begin with, especially around food.
 Secondly, diet recovery models like Intuitive Eating are not trauma-informed (no shade, just calling a spade a spade).

 Because of this, they do not address the fragmentation that comes part and parcel with trauma or a lot of activation in the system.
-A part of you might want to eat something when another part of you might not want it, which can lead to a lot of confusion or what I informally call “mixed consent.”
-This can lead to feeling out of control around a particular food or food group for a number of reasons, not least because the food may not actually be what is needed for satisfaction.
+A part of you might want to eat something when another part of you might not like it, which can lead to a lot of confusion or what I informally call “mixed consent.”
+This can lead to feeling out of control around a particular food or food group for several reasons, not least because the food may not actually be what is needed for satisfaction.

 …Or your meals lack satisfaction